 We test goodwill annually, as of September 30, for impairment.
-The carrying value of goodwill is also reviewed if facts and circumstances, such as significant declines in assets under management, revenues, earnings or our Holding Unit price, occur, suggesting possible impairment.
-As of September 30, 2010, the impairment test indicated that goodwill was not impaired.
+The carrying value of goodwill is also reviewed if facts and circumstances, such as significant declines in assets under management, revenues, earnings or the Holding Unit price, occur, suggesting possible impairment.
+As of September 30, 2011, the impairment test indicated that goodwill was not impaired.

 The impairment analysis is a two-step process.
-The first step involves determining whether the estimated fair value of AllianceBernstein, the reporting unit, exceeds its book value.
-If the fair value of the company exceeds its book value, goodwill is not impaired.
-However, if the book value exceeds the fair value of the company goodwill may be impaired and additional analysis is required.
-The second step compares the fair value of the company to the aggregated fair values of its individual assets and liabilities to determine the amount of impairment, if any.
+The first step of the goodwill impairment test is used to identify potential impairment by comparing the fair value of AllianceBernstein, the reporting unit, with its carrying value, including goodwill.
+If the fair value of the reporting unit exceeds its carrying value, goodwill is considered not impaired and the second step of the impairment test is not performed.
+However, if the carrying value of the reporting unit exceeds its fair value, the second step of the goodwill impairment test is performed to measure the amount of impairment loss, if any.
+The second step compares the implied fair value of the reporting unit to the aggregated fair values of its individual assets and liabilities to determine the amount of impairment, if any.